TritonDataCenter/pkgsrc.smartos.org/install-on-illumos/index.markdown

 		</div>
 		<div class="col-md-4">
 			<h3 class="text-center">64-bit</h3>
-			<p>64-bit binary packages which can utilise the full 64-bit architecture and address space.
+			<p>64-bit binary packages which utilise the full x86_64 instruction set and address space.
 Useful for operating on larger data sets.</p>
 		</div>
 		<div class="col-md-4">
 			<h3 class="text-center">Multiarch</h3>
-			<p>A 32-bit package set which includes 64-bit libraries for a selection of packages.
-Only use this set if you know you need it.</p>
+			<p>A 32-bit package set which includes 64-bit libraries for a small selection of packages.
+Use this set only if you know you need it.</p>
 		</div>
 	</div>
 	<div class="row">